sorydima/FAB-Circular-Menu/README.md

 ## Contributing

-I will be very happy if you contribute to this project, please submit a PR 😁
+I will be very happy if you contribute to this project, please submit a PR. 😁